 Both of Sarah’s parents were born in Ireland, but Sarah was born after Archibald and Elizabeth had emigrated to the American colonies, then moved the family from Pennsylvania to North Carolina.

 This essay is less about Sarah and James’ life together, and more on the role James and other Purviance relatives played in the Revolutionary War.
 I ran across some material collected by other researchers and thought it made a nice addition to the stories of our ancestors.
-The Wasson line is the actual bloodline of our immediate family.
+The Wasson line is the direct line of our immediate family.
 We are descended from one of Sarah’s sisters, Agness “Nancy” Wasson, so we are not descended by blood from any Purviance lines that I know of yet.
-However, the story reflects on the experience of that branch of the Wassons during the Revolutionary War, and with the intermarriage of Wassons and Purviances there is a joint experience with our bloodline.
+However, the story reflects on the experience of that branch of the Wassons during the Revolutionary War, and with the intermarriage of Wassons and Purviances there is a joint experience with our direct family line.
 In particular, the reader will note:

 - A reference to Sarah Jane Wasson in the records of one of her sons that offers a rare intimate insight into a moment of one of our ancestors lives.